NUISANCEMC/nuisance3/README_ForDevelopers.md

 log_critical("my critical message");
 ```

 Behind the scenes these functions forward their arguments to `spdlog`, which means you get all the power of fmtlib for constructing your log messages.
-However, `spdlog` should not be used directly.
-For hot code path logging that should be compiled out in release builds, see [Compile Time Log Levels](#compile-time-log-leves).
+However, `spdlog` should not be used directly as we want to encapsulate this dependency away from user code.

+For hot code path logging that should be compiled out in release builds, see [Compile Time Log Levels](#compile-time-log-levels).

 These functions can be called in any NUISANCEv3 implementation file that includes `"nuis/log.txx"`.
 Implementations should be kept out of header files so that we do not bleed our internal dependencies into user code.